 Onions

-Onions contain an element called sulfur, and guess what?
-Mosquitoes hate it!
-If you are looking into easy ways of planting some onions, then you could always plant them once they have sprouted, this way you can also consume the green growing stalks.
+Onions are known to repel mosquitos due to their sulfur content.
+If you are looking into easy ways of planting some onions, then you could always plant them once they have sprouted, this best way you can also consume the green growing stalks.
+Onions are known to repel mosquitos due to their sulfur content.

 Oregano